Flippchen/PorscheInsight-CarClassification-AI/README.md

 ### Experimental Ensemble Models 🧪
 To improve accuracy and prediction capabilities, I have experimented with two ensemble models.
 Ensemble models combine predictions from multiple models to give a final verdict, which often results in better prediction accuracy.
 These ensemble models are still in the experimental phase and can be found in the [ensemble](web_ui/main_ensemble.py).
+> [!NOTE]
+> The ensemble models are experimental and may not always provide accurate predictions.
+They are still in the testing phase and may be subject to change.

 1. Car Type Ensemble Model (weighted average)
     - Description: Trained two models on the same objective.
 Each with its on strengths and weaknesses.
 The results get weighted (correct weights through intensive testing).
 The models also differ in model architecture.